Disrupting Sales Processes with Inbound Marketing Methods

 What’s happening right now in front of our eyes, is one of the biggest culture shifts of all times.

 To sell is human

-Inbound Sales is about giving buyers a relevant, personal, delightful experience that is driven by their needs and happens on their timeline.
-You no longer need to spend the whole day cold calling everyone, nowadays the buyer has the power of research, and can find any kind of information necessary to help them in the buying decision.
-The Inbound sales approach is very buyer centric, so you can tailor the way you introduce or present what you have to offer to your audience.
-The main idea is to align marketing and sales so both areas seek the same goals.
+Inbound Sales is about giving buyers a relevant, personal, delightful experience driven by their needs and happens on their timeline.
+You no longer need to spend the whole day cold calling everyone; nowadays, the buyer has the power of research and can find any necessary information to help them in the buying decision.
+The Inbound sales approach is very buyer-centric, so you can tailor the way you introduce or present what you have to offer to your audience.
+The main idea is to align marketing and sales, so both areas seek the same goals.

-With Inbound Marketing you start with the people who actually need your help, because they have already told you they might need your help soon, How?
-Reading your blogs, downloading your eBooks, etc..
-They will find you through their favorite search engine or social media channel.
+With Inbound Marketing, you start with the people who actually need your help because they have already told you they might need your help soon; how?
+Reading your blogs, downloading your eBooks, etc. Then, they will find you through their favorite search engine or social media channel.

-SEO and SMO specialists understand and trust the conversion process because they’ve been established, and at the end of the day we’re all battling to create the moment to sell something, so... whether you’re hardcore in maths, or quants statistical methods, or if you’re trying to build the brand from scratch, you need to embrace this new Inbound approach.
-A lot of people reading this article really understand the current state of the internet, because you’ve figured out conversion, but there’s something we need to invest a good amount of time on, and this is “Lifetime Value”.
+SEO and SMO specialists understand and trust the conversion process because they’ve been established.
+At the end of the day, we’re all battling to create the moment to sell something, so whether you’re hardcore in maths or quantitative statistical methods or trying to build the brand from scratch, you need to embrace this new Inbound approach.
+Many people reading this article really understand the current state of the internet because you’ve figured out a conversion.
+Still, there’s something we need to invest a good amount of time on, and this is “Lifetime Value.”

 Are we really understanding the importance of the content we’re promoting for audiences and their benefits in the long term?

-Have you started selling the way the world buy in 2016?
+Have you started selling the way the world buys today?